mslinn/html-form-scala/README.md

 This package produces output that closely resembles Play Bootstrap's output, but it uses many explicit parameters instead of following the Play Framework API.
-Widgets in the `views.html.htmlForm` package are HTML5 compatible, and include a date picker, a CSRF form helper, `checkbox`es, `select`s, and various flavors of `input` for email, URLs, currency, passwords, percentages, range-limited numeric values and much more.
+Widgets in the `views.html.htmlForm` package are HTML5 compatible, and include a date picker and a CSRF form helper.

 Widgets related to Twitter Bootstrap 3.x are provided in the `views.html.htmlForm.bootstrap3` package.
 Two flavors of modal dialog are provided.
+The `HtmlForm` object contains `checkbox`es, `select`s, and various flavors of `input` for email, URLs, currency, passwords, percentages, range-limited numeric values and much more.

 ## Installation
 Add this to your project's `build.sbt`:

     resolvers += "micronautics/play on bintray" at "http://dl.bintray.com/micronautics/play"

-    libraryDependencies += "com.micronautics" %% "html-form-scala" % "0.1.3" withSources()
+    libraryDependencies += "com.micronautics" %% "html-form-scala" % "0.1.4" withSources()

 ## Scaladoc
 [Here](http://mslinn.github.io/html-form-scala/latest/api/)